s-huangze/crispy_pancake/README.md

 ---

-## Future Plans
+## Future Learning Ideas
+If you want to keep improving this project, try:
+- Adding a **timer** to track how fast you guess the number
+- Creating a **scoreboard** to store best results
+- Letting players choose their own range or difficulty
-- Add graphical interface using Tkinter
+- Turning the game into a **GUI app** using Tkinter
-- Add leaderboard
-- Port to web using Flask
+- Refactoring code into smaller functions for readability

 ## Author
 Created by **Zelin Huang** for learning and practicing Python basics.